 If you belong to an Enterprise organization and your Org Admin has enabled Allow developer sandboxes > Require approval for sandbox provisioning within your organization's settings, you'll need to make a request before you can provision a sandbox.

-Your Org Admin will then review your request and, if approved, you'll receive a Slackbot notification that you can go ahead and provision your sandbox.
+Your Org Admin will review your request and, if approved, you'll receive a Slackbot notification that you can go ahead and provision your sandbox.
 If they deny your request or they have disabled sandbox provisioning for your organization, you'll see the relevant message displayed on both your Dashboard and Sandboxes pages.

 Your Org Admin also has the ability to manage the sandbox you create—they can choose to archive it, extend its archive date, or delete it.
 You'll receive Slackbot notifications when any of these actions are taken.